QiCai1995/CNN-Photography-Genres/README.md

 #### Data Modeling:

-Dummy Model: A dummy classifier has a 48% accuracy on predicting correctly if a photograph is classified as landscape.
+Dummy Classifier/ baseline model: A dummy classifier has a 52% accuracy meaning correctly predicting if a landscape or portrait photograph is classified correctly at a 52% rate.

 Model 1: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layers, without augmentation.
 Model 1A: A convolutional neural net with 2 convolutional layers and 1 dense/hidden layers, with augmentation.